MCR Elections FAQ

 What should go in a manifesto?

 Manifestos must be black and white, A4 documents outlining why you are running for the role and what you would like to do.
 It is probably advisable to speak to existing officers in order to make sure you don’t start trying to promise things you can’t do, and to break up your manifesto into sections.
 Remember: it is not a poster, so don’t try and be too fancy with it!
-They will be displayed both on the MCR website and in the MCR so that people who can’t make it to hustings can make an informed decision.
+They will be displayed both on the MCR website and in the MCR so that people can make an informed decision.

 What happens once nominations close?